AmirAbasEshghi/AmirAbasEshghi.github.io/_projects/5_project.md

 category: fun
 ---

-A web-based personal task manager application that allows users to track and manage their daily tasks, set deadlines, and mark tasks as completed. <br />
+A web-based personal `task manager` application that allows users to track and manage their daily tasks, set deadlines, and mark tasks as completed. <br />
-The application should have user authentication and authorization, so users can sign up, sign in, and have their own personalized task lists. <br />
+The application should have user `authentication` and `authorization`, so users can sign up, sign in, and have their own personalized task lists. <br />
 Users should also be able to categorize tasks, set priorities, and receive notifications for approaching deadlines. <br />

 <div class="row">